-User and group synchronization is performed via the G Suite API.
-In order to enable synchronization, an admin must authorize Twingate to access user and groups information for your G Suite domain.
-This is done from the Identity Provider section of the admin console.
+User and group synchronization is performed via the Google Workspace API.
+In order to enable synchronization, an admin must authorize Twingate to access user and groups information for your Google Workspace domain.
+This is done from the Identity Provider subsection section of Settings in the Twingate Admin Console.

 The user authorizing user sync must have one of the following admin roles in G Suite: